payara/Payara-Community-Documentation/general-info/general-info.md

 _Since Payara Server 4.1.152_

-We will be implementing a strategy concerning pulling in changes from the GlassFish upstream, and to making changes late into a release's development time.
+We currently have a set strategy to balance receiving the latest Glassfish upstream changes with a need to avoiding making late changes to a release.

 #### Change Freeze